PumukyDev/arch-installation/README.md

 cat /sys/firmware/efi/fw_platform_size
 ```

-Anf it returns `64`then the system us booted in UEFI mode and you can follow this tutorial, otherwhise if the command retuns `32`the system is booted in BIOS
+And it returns `64` then the system is booted in UEFI mode and you can follow this tutorial, otherwhise if the command retuns `32` the system is booted in BIOS

 ### Connect to the internet